FACTBOX-Top cases on the US Supreme Court's docket | Politics

 LGBT 'CONVERSION THERAPY' The court's conservatives during arguments on October 7 appeared ready to side with a challenge on free speech grounds to a Colorado law banning psychotherapists from conducting "conversion therapy" that aims to change a minor's sexual orientation or gender identity.
 A Christian licensed counselor challenged the law under the U.S. Constitution's First Amendment protections against government abridgment of free speech.
 Colorado said it is regulating professional conduct, not speech, and has the legal authority to forbid a healthcare practice it considers unsafe and ineffective.
 A lower court upheld the law.
 A ruling is expected by the end of June.

-U.S. ASYLUM PROCESSING The court agreed to hear the Trump administration's defense of the U.S. government's authority to limit the processing of asylum claims at ports of entry along the U.S.-Mexico border.
+U.S. ASYLUM PROCESSING The court will hear arguments on March 24 as the Trump administration defends the U.S. government's authority to limit the processing of asylum claims at ports of entry along the U.S.-Mexico border.
 The administration appealed a lower court's determination that the "metering" policy, under which U.S. immigration officials could stop asylum seekers at the border and decline to process their claims, violated federal law.
 The policy was rescinded by former President Joe Biden, but Trump's administration has indicated it would consider resuming it.
-No date has been set for arguments in the case.
 HUMAN RIGHTS ABUSES ABROAD The court took up an appeal by Cisco Systems in which the tech company and Trump's administration are asking the justices to limit the reach of a federal law that has been used to hold corporations liable for human rights abuses committed abroad.
 Cisco appealed a 2023 ruling that breathed new life into a 2011 lawsuit that accused the California-based company of knowingly developing technology that allowed China's government to surveil and persecute members of the Falun Gong spiritual movement.
 The lawsuit was premised on the Alien Tort Statute, a 1789 law that had been dormant for nearly two centuries before lawyers began using it in the 1980s to bring international human rights cases in U.S. courts.
 No date has been set for arguments in the case.

 CRISIS PREGNANCY CENTERS The court appears poised to side with the operator of Christian faith-based anti-abortion "crisis pregnancy centers" in New Jersey in a dispute stemming from the state attorney general's investigation into whether these facilities engage in deceptive practices.
 During December 2 arguments, a majority of the justices seemed inclined to revive a federal lawsuit brought by First Choice Women's Resource Centers challenging Democratic Attorney General Matthew Platkin's 2023 subpoena seeking information on the organization's donors and doctors.
 The First Choice facilities seek to steer women away from having abortions.
 A ruling is expected by the end of June.
 RASTAFARIAN INMATE The conservative justices appeared inclined to reject a Rastafarian man's bid to sue state prison officials in Louisiana after guards shaved him bald in violation of his religious beliefs.
 The case, argued before the court on November 10, was brought under a federal law protecting incarcerated people from religious discrimination.
 Plaintiff Damon Landor, whose religion requires him to let his hair grow, appealed a lower court's decision to throw out his lawsuit because it found the statute at issue did not allow him to sue individual officials for monetary damages.
 A ruling is expected by the end of June.